 History of DHCP

-The ISC DHCP server was originally written for Internet Systems Consortium by Ted Lemon and Vixie Enterprises, and maintained it through Release 3.0, which had its alpha release in March 1999 and its final release in January 2003.
-Since 2004, a dedicated ISC engineering team has been maintaining and developing the ISC DHCP, including IPv6 support and failover support.
+The ISC DHCP server was originally written for Internet Systems Consortium by Ted Lemon and Vixie Enterprises.
+ISC DHCP Release 3.0 had its alpha release in March 1999 and its final release in January 2003.
+Since 2004, a dedicated ISC engineering team has been maintaining and developing the ISC DHCP, adding IPv6 support and failover support, among other things.